1. John T.

 P: King Of Chill.
 You heard of King Of Chill?
 The Alliance, MC Lyte he’s still working with us till this day, he told me how to work the sampler that I still use to this day.
 And then I learned tricks from Large Professor; Showbiz taught me some tricks.
 Pete Rock also told me some stuff that I didn’t know and once I learned their tricks then I even took it to another level.
 We all started to compete with each other.
 We used to go to each other house “yo listen this beat I got“.
-Large Professor used to come up to the Bronx ‘cause I moved from Brooklyn to the Bronx that’s how I met Mellachi Nutcracker from Group Home.
+Large Professor used to come up to t celebrity news he Bronx ‘cause I moved from Brooklyn to the Bronx that’s how I met Mellachi Nutcracker from Group Home.
 I met Smiley The Ghetto Child, I also met Panchy from Nyg’z that’s how I met all of them ’cause Guru had an apartment up there.
 The girlfriend he was going at with at the time let us take her apartment to go to California for a year.
 That’s how we ended up in the Bronx and hip-hop started in the West Bronx anyway not the South Bronx.
 That’s how I met all my friends up there and we all combined together and that’s how the Gang Starr Foundation got to connect all together.

 A: You first release on record was on Lord Finesse & DJ Mike Smooth’s LP right?

 A: So how was it the all working on the album?
 What kind of memories do you keep from these days?